awslabs/mountpoint-s3/doc/SEMANTICS.md

 However, a `read` to a duplicate reference after the original `close`, but __before__ a new `open`, will succeed, marking the reader as still active. `open` requests for another reader will succeed, but `open` requests for a writer will return an `EPERM` error since the file is already being read.

-[!WARNING]
+> [!WARNING]
-In releases up to `v1.21.0`, an `open` for writing request made for a file immediately after a `close` could occasionally fail unexpectedly, because Mountpoint would try to process the `open` before completing an asynchronous upload for the writer or recording that the last reference to a reader had been closed.
+> In releases up to `v1.21.0`, an `open` for writing request made immediately after a `close` could occasionally fail unexpectedly, because Mountpoint would try to process the `open` before completing an asynchronous upload for the writer or recording that the last reference to a reader had been closed.
-See Github issues [#1344](https://github.com/awslabs/mountpoint-s3/issues/1344) and [#1327](https://github.com/awslabs/mountpoint-s3/issues/1327).
+> See GitHub issues [#1344](https://github.com/awslabs/mountpoint-s3/issues/1344) and [#1327](https://github.com/awslabs/mountpoint-s3/issues/1327).

 #### Deletes